 Who wouldn’t want respectable living standards, psychological well being, and education?
 However, some of the standards incorporated in the GNP are unique to Bhutan.
 Measures like community vitality, ecological diversity and resilience make Bhutan’s quest for happiness unique.

 Irrespective of the world happiness rankings, as per a Bhutanese media article, the happiness levels in Bhutan have improved between 2010 and 2015.
-Therefore, just because the world happiness report places Bhutan at 95th, is not to be taken as a sign of unhappiness within the Bhutanese people.
+Therefore, just because the world happiness report places Bhutan at 95th, it is not a sign of unhappiness within the Bhutanese people.
 In 2015, 43.4% of Bhutan’s people who answered the survey mentioned that they were deeply happy, out of 91.2% reporting experiencing happiness.

 If one goes by this statistic, then Bhutan is clearly one of the happiest nations on the planet, if not the happiest.
 The criterion of estimating GNP differs from that of the world happiness report.
 Bhutan values spirituality and compassion and uses them as measures in guiding the understanding of happiness within the nation.